 Who is eligible to apply for PEER funding?

 PEER applicants who submit pre-proposals to PEER must be based at an academic institution, non-profit organization, or government-managed research laboratory, center, or institute in a PEER-eligible country.
 Applicants in government ministries who conduct research are also eligible, but will be screened for compliance with bilateral agreements on a case-by-case basis.
 We encourage applicants from government ministries to consult with PEER program staff at firstname.lastname@example.org

 prior to submitting their pre-proposal.
 All institutions will be vetted to determine compliance with USAID policies for receipt of funds.
 PEER awards are issued to the institutions or organizations, not to individuals.

 PEER applicants must also hold a career-track position or equivalent at their respective institution or organization.
 Applicants should be working in the country from which they are applying and should be nationals (citizens or permanent residents) of a PEER-eligible country for the focus area to which they are applying

 Are current PEER PIs eligible to apply for new PEER awards?

-PIs of currently active PEER grants are not eligible to apply to serve as PIs in future cycles of PEER until their first supported project has been successfully completed.
-For the current cycle of the program, this successful completion date must be prior to September 1, 2017.
+PIs of currently active PEER awards are not eligible to apply to serve as PIs or co-PIs in future cycles of PEER until their first supported project has been successfully completed.
+For the current cycle of the program, this successful completion date must be prior to September 1, 2018.

 Which countries are eligible for this cycle of the PEER ?